erajasekar/blog/src/documents/2014/10/how-children-succeed.html.md

  We are all born with boundless curiosity, but as we grow older, a battle springs up between what Kashdan calls the ‘anxious mind and the curious spirit’.
 Our instinct to explore is tempered by our desire to conform.
 We stop asking questions, because we learn that it makes us look stupid.
 We stop putting ourselves in positions where we are open to uncertainty — and therefore vulnerable.

 But in our pursuit of a secure and comfortable life, we lose sight of what really drives us.
 ‘It begins in compulsory education,’ says Kashdan.
 ‘When we train people to follow rules, we stop them listening to their own instincts.
 We stop asking, What am I excited by, what am I motivated to pursue?’

+People with an optimistic explanatory style interpret adversity as being local and temporary (i.e., “It’s not that bad, and it will get better.”) while those with a pessimistic explanatory style see these events as more global and permanent (i.e., “It’s really bad, and it’s never going to change.”).
+Their beliefs then directly affect their actions; the ones who believe the latter statement sink into helplessness and stop trying, while the ones who believe the former are spurred on to higher performance

+we will face, as all parents do, between our urge to provide everything for our child, to protect him from all harm, and our knowledge that if we really want him to succeed, we need to first let him fail.
+Or more precisely, we need to help him learn to manage failure.
+This idea— the importance of learning how to deal with and learn from your own failures—

+“When it comes to ambition,” Rowson wrote, “it is crucial to distinguish between ‘wanting’ something and ‘choosing’ it.”
+Decide that you want to become world champion , Rowson explained, and you will inevitably fail to put in the necessary hard work.
+You will not only not become world champion but also have the unpleasant experience of falling short of a desired goal, with all the attendant disappointment and regret.
+If, however, you choose to become world champion (as Kasparov did at a young age), then you will “reveal your choice through your behavior and your determination.
+Every action says, ‘This is who I am.’”

+me.
+“And character is equally malleable.
+If you teach kids to pay attention to character, then their character will transform.”